cedar-policy/cedar/README.md

 Which expresses that 2.4.2 is the minimum version of Cedar you accept, and you implicitly accept anything newer that is semver-compatible.
 See <https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html>.

+## Using Cedar as a Library
+Cedar is built to be a general-purpose library.
+As such, we can't anticipate every use case.
+We don't provide limits on e.g., policy length, schema length, depth of nested expressions, complexity of `like` operator expressions or set operations.
+If any of these variables can be changed by untrusted actors in your application, you almost certainly want to choose and enforce some limits on these variables.

 ## Security

 See [SECURITY](SECURITY.md) for more information.